-Like other security officers across the country, Tyronne Patterson is speaking out.
+Like other security officers across the country, Tyrone Patterson is speaking out.
 Whether it’s contract campaigns or weighing in on the big picture, he’s making sure the voice of workers is heard loud and clear.

 Just weeks ago, hundreds of thousands of working people gathered for the historic No Kings 2.0 Protest, a massive display of unity where union members, immigrant families, community organizations, and allies. came together to clearly say: there is no place for authoritarianism, attacks on immigrants, or corporate greed in our democracy.